Camden Murphy: NASCAR

+ARCA Menards Series

+In 2025, it was announced that Murphy would make his debut in the ARCA Menards Series at Dover Motor Speedway, driving the No. 70 Toyota for Nitro Motorsports.
+As it was a combination race with the ARCA Menards Series East, it also served as his debut in the East Series.
+He went on to finish second behind eventual race winner Brenden Queen.

 Monster Jam

 Murphy has been driving Monster Jam trucks since 2017, transitioning to the Bakugan Dragonoid truck in 2019, where he finished second in the freestyle and high jump events at Monster Jam World Finals XX.
+Murphy now drives the Classroom Crusher truck, and made his debut in San Diego, California, on January 11, 2025, where he placed first overall.

 Murphy is colloquially known as "Monster Jam Cam" in the series.

 Personal life

 After donating sponsorship space to the Ronald McDonald House Charities for a race in 2014, Murphy became an ambassador for the group in the Chicago region.
 He has volunteered for the charity dating back to 2012.

 Murphy has taken up telling the story of another Illinois driver, Fred Lorenzen, to libraries around the state.

 Murphy is friends with NASCAR Cup Series driver Josh Bilicki due to them both growing up in the same area and their interest of racing.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)